-After successful completion of the course, the participant should have the ability to:
+On completion of the course, the student should be able to:

-Account for the different interactions that are important for the formation of structures in biological systems and for how thermodynamic parameters can be measured.
+account for the different interactions that are important for the formation of structures in biological systems and for how thermodynamic parameters can be measured.

-Account for basic concepts within statistical thermodynamics and apply this to macromolecular systems.
+account for basic concepts within statistical thermodynamics and molecular simulation, and apply this to macromolecular systems.

-Account for structures and functions of biological membranes, as well as model systems and relevant methods for the study of these structures and functions.
+account for structures and functions of biological membranes, as well as model systems and relevant methods for the study of these structures and functions.

-Explain and apply methods for the determination of functional molecular mass of biological macromolecules in solution as well as determination of equilibrium - and rate constants for macromolecule-ligand interactions.
+explain and apply methods for the determination of functional molecular mass of biological macromolecules in solution as well as determination of equilibrium - and rate constants for macromolecule-ligand interactions.

-Account for and apply spectroscopic methods for the study of structures and functions in biological systems
+account for and apply spectroscopic methods for the study of structures and functions in biological systems

 The teaching is given as lectures, lessons, seminars, laboratory sessions and projects with presentations.
 Communication training and profile according to chosen specialisation integrated with other course parts.